jeremycg/pythoncourse/_posts/2016-02-02-python-cheat-sheet.md

 #Modules are imported using 'import'
 import numpy as np
 import pandas as pd
-#now if we want to use a numpy function, we use pd.function
+#now if we want to use a numpy function, we use np.function

 #we can import certain functions, so we don't have to use the module name
 from pandas import Series, DataFrame